pictograms.info

 In Appropriateness Ranking Tests conducted in the context of the Icograda student project (Frascara) and the ISO test series 1979/80 (Easterby & Graydon, 1981 a) more than 30 pictogram variants of the referent Baggage Claim were examined.
 Three out of the best six were tested for comprehension (Easterby & Graydon, 1981 b) and all elicited significant amounts of wrong responses.
 The Seattle-Tacoma Airport pictogram labeled 1) performed best with just 27.6 % correct responses.
 Testing was done without providing context information.

-Based on these findings the working group 6 of the relevant Austrian Standards committee FNA 133 and a working group of the UIC developed several test designs which were examined in an Appropriateness Ranking Tests (Brugger, 1992 a).
-This test showed that the variants marked with 2) did not differentiate between Baggage Check-in and Baggage Claim and were judged as least appropriate of the pictograms studied.
+Based on these findings the working group 6 of the relevant Austrian Standards committee FNA 133 and a working group of the UIC developed several test designs, which were examined in an Appropriateness Ranking Tests (Brugger, 1992 a).
+This test showed that the variants marked with 2) did not differentiate between Baggage Check-in and Baggage Claim and were judged as least appropriate among the pictograms studied.
 The pictogram labeled as UIC 413 b and marked with 3) reached the best comprehension scores in a follow up Comprehension Test (Brugger, 1992 b), closely followed by the test design also marked with 3).
 But 56 % and 50 % correct responses still were judged as insufficient.
-A look at wrong answers showed that pictograms showing also a conveyor belt or roller conveyor elicited less responses like left luggage, and large arrows in variants also were intepreted as directional information like Exit for travellers or Check-in in this direction.
+A look at wrong answers showed that pictograms showing also a conveyor belt or roller conveyor elicited less responses like Left luggage, and large arrows in variants also were intepreted as directional information like Exit for travellers or Check-in in this direction.

 Following these tests several additional variants were developed.
-In a Matching Test (Brugger, 1995 a) focusing on Baggage Check-in and Baggage Claim the pictograms marked with 4) (designed by Karl Scheiber) all were well understood and selected correctly by 80 % resp.
+In a Matching Test (Brugger, 1995 a) focusing on Baggage Check-in and Baggage Claim, the pictograms marked with 4) (designed by Karl Scheiber) all were well understood and selected correctly by 80 % resp.
 78 % of the respondents.
 The three other variants examined performed not as well: the suitcase on a roller conveyor labeled DB for example was correctly selected by 52 % only, and a variant showing just a suitcase by 33 %.
 These two pictograms often were confused with Left Luggage.
 In a follow up Comprehension Test (Brugger, 1995 b) the pictogram labeled as ÖNORM A 3011 in the table above reached 67 % correct responses, better than all results before.

-The decision of AIGA to use the same pictogram for Baggage Check-in as well as for Baggage Claim may work in those environments, where a clear separation of passenger streams is guaranteed and no other baggage related facilities/activities could be searched for.
+The decision of AIGA to use the same pictogram for Baggage Check-in as well as for Baggage Claim may work in environments, where a clear separation of passenger streams is guaranteed and no other baggage related facilities/activities could be searched for.
 Other applications or circumstances might lead into difficulties due to the ambiguity of the message conveyed.
 In a Japanese study the suitcase labeled as Eco-Mo Foundation suprisingly reached a comprehension score of 62.1 (Eco-Mo Foundation, 2001), a value never reached anywhere before when tested for Baggage Claim.

 Recommendations